 iti māṁ yo’bhijānāti karmabhirna sa badhyate.
 (14)Actions do not taint Me, nor do I desire the fruits of actions.
 One who knows Me in this way is not bound by his actions.

-Shri Krishna says that because of his eternal wisdom, he never thinks he is ‘doing’ or sees himself as the doer/enjoyer.
+Shri Krishna says that because of his eternal wisdom, he never thinks he is ‘doing’.
+He does not see himself as the doer/enjoyer.
 Hence actions don’t taint him.
-Not only the Lord, anyone who knows himself to be neither the doer nor enjoyer through contemplation remains unbound and free.
+Not only the Lord, but also anyone who understands through contemplation remains unbound.
+They know themselves to be neither the doer nor the enjoyer, and so they are free.

 Chapter 4, Verse 15